alpyen/fpga-mediaplayer/docs/notes.md

 - Is it worth separating the SCK and RCK lines for the row selection shift registers?
   - They could be tied together, all that needs to be done is to clock once more because the data is behind one clock cycle, but it would save one line to the FPGA.
+  - It is absolutely mandatory to separate those lines, there are multiple reasons for this:
+    - The output of the shift register will change immediately and this will be also visible on the display.
+This could be solved by clocking the lines fast enough to shift the data in that it's not perceptible and then to idle the clock for the persistence of vision to kick into effect.
+    - It's just one line extra that gives us the freedom for the update routine to be imperceptible even at lower speeds, since we are using just a ribbon cable or fly wires, frequency is heavily limited.
 - The small LED board has the IRF4905 P-MOSFET on it, it seems like they are not a good fit, they will be exchanged for the bigger board.
   - They are on there because I ordered them thinking they were a good fit.
   - They work fine but will mess up operating the LEDs at the target voltage/current because the voltage drop changes heavily depending on the current running through it (dependant on how many LEDs are on)